F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 5. Using this file, the following command will show an example render: ``fast render hello.mst params.yml``

-6. To add this to the system, this template can be placed into a zip file.
+6. To add this to the system, the template can be placed into a zip file.
 From the command line:  ``zip hello.zip hello.mst``

 7. Make note of the file location, and the size of the file (in bytes).
-Note that it must be less than 1MB or the transfer fails.
+Note it must be less than 1MB or the transfer fails.

 8. Upload the file to the BIG-IP system using cURL from a Linux shell using the following syntax: